Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 Part-DB caches the search results internally, so if you have searched for a part before, it will not count against your monthly limit again, when you create it from the search results.

-Following env configuration options are available:
+The following env configuration options are available:

 * `PROVIDER_OCTOPART_CLIENT_ID`: The client ID you got from Nexar (mandatory)
 * `PROVIDER_OCTOPART_SECRET`: The client secret you got from Nexar (mandatory)